Employment and related matters

 The government can impose penalties on employers that underpay their workers in breach of the minimum wage legislation.
 The penalty can be as much as 200% of arrears owed to workers.
 The maximum penalty is £20,000 per worker.

 The penalty is reduced by 50% if the unpaid wages and the penalty are paid within 14 days.

 Periodically the government publishes a list of employers who have not complied.
 The reasons employers fail to comply vary and include topping up pay with tips and deducting sums for uniforms, among others.

 How we can help

-If you are an employer or employee in the Preston, Blackpool and Fylde Coast area we will be more than happy to provide you with assistance or any additional information required on age discrimination.
-Please contact us at Rushtons for more detailed advice.
+If you are an employer in the Preston, Blackpool and Fylde Coast area we will be more than happy to provide you with assistance or any additional information required on the National Minimum Wage.
+We also offer a full payroll service - please contact us at Rushtons if you would like more information.